TheHive-Project/CortexDocs/analyzer_requirements.md

 Provide the API key as a value for the `key` parameter and the secret as a value to the `secret` parameter.

-### Malpedia
-Scan files against YARA rules automatically downloaded every 10 hours by the analyzer from [Malpedia](https://malpedia.caad.fkie.fraunhofer.de/).

-If a rule matches, the analyzer tries to retrieve more info from Malpedia such as the malware family (currently more than 600) and the actor group (tracked through [MISP Galaxies](https://github.com/MISP/misp-galaxy)).

-This analyzer comes in only one flavor.

-#### Requirements
-You need access to Malpedia to use this analyzer.
-Please note that Malpedia does not feature open registration.
-It is operated as an invite-only trust group.
-If you believe you qualify for an account, please see Malpedia's [Terms of Services](https://malpedia.caad.fkie.fraunhofer.de/terms_of_service) for contact details.

-If you have access to Malpedia, provide your username as the value for the `username` parameter and the associated password as the value of the `password` parameter then specify a location where the analyzer will download the YARA rules to using the `path` parameter.

 ### MaxMind
 Geolocate an IP Address via [MaxMind](https://www.maxmind.com/en/home) GeoLite2 **free** City and Country databases.